 - 1 cup cream, (about 36% fat)

-Next, you heat the mixture on a medium high setting until it just begins to simmer.
-It's very important to heat it slowly and not to get the heat to high.
+- Next, heat the mixture on a medium-high setting until it just begins to simmer.
+It's very important to heat it slowly and not to get the heat too high.

-When it's just reached the simmer point, take it off the hot plate and continue to whisk it for 2-3 minutes.
-At that point you should add in the pot a cup of cream and a cup of half and half, while continuing to whisk for a minute or so.
+- When it's just reached the simmer point, take it off the hot plate and continue to whisk it for 2 to 3 minutes.
+At that point, you should add in the pot a cup of cream and a cup of half and half, while continuing to whisk for a minute or so.

-Finally you need to pour the blend through a strain to remove a bit of solid particles which almost always form during heating.
+- Finally, pour the blend through a strainer to remove a bit of solid particles which almost always form during heating.

-At this point the blend is ready, but somewhat hot.
-It needs to cool down before the next step so place some cover over the blend and place it in the refrigerator for about 2-3 hours, or until cold.
+At this point, the blend is ready but somewhat hot.
+It needs to cool down before the next step so place some type of cover over the blend and place it in the refrigerator for about 2 to 3 hours or until cold.
 This ensures the ice cream retains a better texture as it freezes.

-Step Four: Put It in the Ice Cream Maker
+Step 4: Put It in the Ice Cream Maker

-When cold, you can add the mixture into your ice making machine.
-I use a ice cream machine from Sandstrom which I find quite useful as it does not require any pre-freezing of the bowl in the freezer.
+When cold, you can add the mixture into your ice-making machine.
+I use an ice cream machine from Sandstrom which I find quite useful as it does not require any pre-freezing of the bowl in the freezer.
 It has three settings, cooling, mixing and ice cream, which makes the ice cream.
 You can also set it on a timer if you know roughly how long it will take.
-The only downside is the moise it makes as it is mixing the ice cream.
+The only downside is the noise it makes as it is mixing the ice cream.

-If you have a ice cream maker like this you need to remember to cool the bowl before you start making the ice cream, again to retain a better texture as the ice cream freezes.
+If you have an ice cream maker like this, you need to remember to cool the bowl before you start making the ice cream, again to retain a better texture as the ice cream freezes.

 After about an hour, possibly less depending on the temperature of the mixture when you started, the ice cream should be ready for either enjoying directly from the ice cream maker or you can place it in storage containers to enjoy later.

-The ice cream you store should be kept in sealed containers with as little room for air as possible, but be aware that such home made ice cream does not have the storage length of a store bought ice cream.
+The ice cream you store should be kept in sealed containers with as little room for air as possible, but be aware that such homemade ice cream does not have the storage length of store-bought ice cream.
 Typically a couple of days is the most you can expect before the ice cream starts to sour.